 As programmers and software engineers, we all appreciate simplicity and clarity in our code.
 That’s why it’s essential to have a lean CSS system that is easy to maintain and update.
-In this article, we’ll cover how to create a lean 8-Grid CSS system that uses an 8-grid system for spacing, margin, and line heights and includes flexbox for flexible layouts.
-We’ll also look at how to organize CSS into separate files for different page elements such as buttons and forms.
+In this article we’ll cover how to create a lean 8‑grid CSS system that uses an 8‑grid scale for spacing, margins, and line‑heights, includes flexbox for flexible layouts, and shows how to organize CSS into separate files for different page elements such as buttons and forms.

 Rem vs Pixels